Cut Your Bills News BT Unveils Plans To Bring Broadband Up To Speed 1914

 BT’s announcement comes after its competitor Virgin Media raised the bar promising speeds of up to 50mbps this year.

-service offered by BT will initially be available to 40 per cent of all households with speeds of up to 40 mbps; the plan envisions connecting 10million households to the new network by 2012, giving a further one million homes access to the headline speed of 100 mbps.
+The broadband service offered by BT will initially be available to 40 per cent of all households with speeds of up to 40 mbps; the plan envisions connecting 10million households to the new network by 2012, giving a further one million homes access to the headline speed of 100 mbps.

 In order to fund the £1.5billion investment BT has already set aside £500million for new fibre-optic networks.
 The rest will be covered mostly by the suspension of the company’s share buy-back programme of £700million.